Sebastianrix/Ais/README.md

-This is Master-Thesis by Sebastian Rix and Neha Shamaa.
+This is Master-Thesis by Sebastian Rix and Neha Sharma.
 Both Comp.Sc master graduates at Roskilde University (RUC) Suporvisor Line Reinhard.